Paul Ryan: 'Hollowed out' US military needs spending boost following recent crashes

 Ryan said he had been given “assurances” from the Trump administration that Mueller would not be fired, and the matter is not “even a consideration.”
 When pressed about who gave him those assurances, Ryan replied: “I want to keep private conversations private.”

-Asked if a Romney/Ryan administration victorious in the 2012 election would have been tougher on Russia: “Certainly,” more than the Obama administration Ryan replied, “The Obama administration reduced sanctions and gave away missile defense to Russia.
+Asked if a Romney/Ryan administration victorious in the 2012 election would have been tougher on Russia: “Certainly,” Ryan replied, “The Obama administration reduced sanctions and gave away missile defense to Russia.
 The Trump administration has ratcheted up sanctions.

 “I think we should go further,” the House Speaker said.